MANOJKUMARMP/Portfolio/Diwali_Sales_Analysis.md

-*From above graphs we can see that most of the buyers are of age group between 26-35 yrs female*
+*From above graphs we can see that most of the buyers are of age group between 26-35 yrs female.*

 ### State